The Local Projection Residual Bootstrap for AR(1) Models

 This paper contributes to a growing literature on confidence interval construction for impulse response coefficients based on the local projection approach.
 Specifically, we propose the LP-residual bootstrap method to construct confidence intervals for the impulse response coefficients of AR(1) models at intermediate horizons.
 We prove two theoretical properties of this method: uniform consistency and asymptotic refinements.
-For a large class of AR(1) models that allow for a unit root, we show that the proposed confidence interval $C_n^*(h,1-\alpha)$ defined in \eqref{eq:bootstrap_CI} has an asymptotic coverage probability equal to its nominal level $1-\alpha$ uniformly over the parameter space (e.g., $\rho \in [-1,1]$) and intermediate horizons.
-For a restricted class of AR(1) models, we demonstrate that the rate of convergence of the error in coverage probability of $C_n^*(h,1-\alpha)$ is faster than that of $C_n(h,1-\alpha)$, where $C_n(h,1-\alpha)$ is a confidence interval for the impulse response coefficients at intermediate horizons based on the existing asymptotic distribution theory in Section \ref{sec:prev_result}.
-Our finding implies that the coverage probability of $C_n^*(h,1-\alpha)$ can be closer to $1-\alpha$ than that of $C_n(h,1-\alpha)$ for sufficiently large sample sizes.
+For a large class of AR(1) models that allow for a unit root, conditional heteroskedasticity of unknown form, and martingale difference shocks, we show that the proposed confidence interval $C_n^*(h,1-\alpha)$ defined in \eqref{eq:bootstrap_CI} has an asymptotic coverage probability equal to its nominal level $1-\alpha$ uniformly over the parameter space (e.g., $\rho \in [-1,1]$) and a wide range of intermediate horizons.
+For a restricted class of AR(1) models (e.g., $|\rho|\le 1-a$ where $a \in (0,1)$ and i.i.d. shocks with positive continuous density), we demonstrate that the error in coverage probability of $C_n^*(h,1-\alpha)$ has size $o(n^{-1})$, that is, the LP-residual bootstrap provides asymptotic refinements to the confidence intervals.

 This paper considered the AR(1) model as the first step in understanding the theoretical properties of the LP-residual bootstrap.
 Three possible directions exist for future research.
 First, the uniform consistency of the LP-residual bootstrap method is an open question for the general vector auto-regressive (VAR) model.
+This bootstrap method is described in Section \ref{sec:lp-residual-bootstrap_VAR}.
 Second, the asymptotic refinement property of this method is unknown for the unit-root model ($\rho=1$) or general VAR models.
 Third, future work is needed to prove the uniform consistency of the LP-wild bootstrap discussed in Remark \ref{rem:wild-bootstrap}.

 \counterwithin{figure}{section} \counterwithin{table}{section} {\thesection.\arabic{table}} {\thesection.\arabic{figure}} {A.\arabic{equation}}